The best propane auger is powered by a fuel that is unlike traditional gas in many ways but is also more efficient than electricity.

 Whether you are gearing up for another upcoming ice fishing season or you just want to add to your arsenal of toys, you need a reliable, quality ice auger.

-During testing we loved the new, wider handles and the serrated ripper blades.
+During testing we loved the new, wider handles and the serrated chipper blades.
 It cut through the ice like butter, making drilling easy and manageable.
+Jiffy claims that these proprietary Stealth STX blades outperform the competition by 20%.

 Jiffy also includes a plastic blade protector with purchase.
 The quality build on Jiffy ice augers means that maintenance is virtually nonexistent.